 Finally, the black man was able to reach the bar.
-“Another packed house,” he said rather loudly so his voice could be heard over the thumping music.
-“Got to love when business is good, right, honey?”
+“Another packed house,” he said loud enough for his voice to be heard over the thumping music.
+“Got to love it when business is good, right, honey?”

 A young black woman in a purple blouse and tan skirt turned from talking to Bobby the bartender.
 “What did you say, Mal?”
 Karen Duncan asked her husband.

 “I said everyone looks like they’re having a good time.”

 Karen leaned closer so she could speak to him without shouting.
 “Not everyone is.”
 She gestured with her thumb to the long-haired blond man at the end of bar; Charley Parker was staring into his beer mug as he swirled the remaining liquid around.

 “I’m on it,” Mal said.
 He worked his way down until reaching the empty stool next to the young man.
 “Yo, Charley!
 Why so glum, chum?”

 The young man looked up from his beer.
 “Oh, hey, Mal,” he replied with less enthusiasm than usual.
 He started to stare back at his beer.